Together we want to create the technical infrastructure for fuel cell technology, expand its use and optimise its cost/benefit potential.

 Clean Power Net is financed through twice-yearly subscriptions from the respective partners, which make up around 50% of its funding, with the other half coming from the NIP (until mid-2020)

 Initiator and promoter: NOW GmbH has been commissioned by the Federal Government to implement the National Hydrogen and Fuel Cell Technology Innovation Programme (NIP).
 Alongside individual projects, this promotional programme also makes provision for so-called “lighthouse” projects.
 Clean Power Net provides a platform for implementing the “Fuel Cells for Uninterruptible Power Supplies in Industry and Business” project.
 Germany’s federal states have declared their willingness to co-finance the NIP and the Bavarian State Government has accordingly agreed to meet the costs of the start-up phase (2010/11).
 The State Government of North Rhine-Westphalia hosted the CPN’s inaugural General Meeting in February 2012 at NRW’s representative office in Berlin.
-Subsequent hosts were the respective Berlin representative offices of Baden-Württemberg in March 2013 and Brandenburg in March 2014.
+Subsequent hosts were the respective Berlin representative offices of Baden-Wurttemberg in 2013, Brandenburg in 2014, North Rhine-Westphalia in 2015, Hesse in 2016 and North Rhine-Westphalia in 2017.
+The Stadtwerke Düsseldorf AG was host in 2018.